MJoergen/nexys4ddr/ep1/README.md

-# Design Your Own Computer, Episode 1 : "Hello World"
+# Design Your Own Computer -- Episode 1 : "Hello World"

 Welcome to this first episode of "Design Your Own Computer", where we draw a checker board pattern on the VGA output.

 ## Overview of series

-In the first few episode we'll be focussing on the VGA output, essentially building a (small) GPU.
+In the first few episodes we'll be focussing on the VGA output, essentially building a (small) GPU.
 The reason is that this will give us excellent possibilities later on to view the internal state of the CPU.